Nevada Rare Disease Legislation: NV SB189 and SB348 Explained

 January 22, 2025

-LAS VEGAS – January XX, 2025 – In a continuing effort to bring essential medical specialties to the people of Nevada, Cure 4 The Kids Foundation (C4K) is proud to welcome Mark Eugene Nunes, MD, the state’s first full-time family geneticist.
+LAS VEGAS – January 22, 2025 – In a continuing effort to bring essential medical specialties to the people of Nevada, Cure 4 The Kids Foundation (C4K) is proud to welcome Mark Eugene Nunes, MD, the state’s first full-time family geneticist.

 As C4K’s Director of Genetics, Genomics, and Metabolism, Dr. Nunes will see families , children and adults with genetic disorders who previously were forced to travel out of state to access these highly individualized medical diagnostic and treatment services.